ClearAll2/SystemInfo/docs/README.md

-A simple and modern app to get device info.

-System Info is a project that I'm doing with passion and in my free time.
+System Info is a project that I'm doing with passion and in my free time – a simple and modern app to get device info.
-It's entirely free, open-source and contains no ads.

-Screenshots made by Hotpot.ai

 If you like System Info, please leave a review.
 It helps a lot 😊